UTSA-VAIL/Graphite-Classifier/README.md

 ## Environment
 A docker file is included to set up the environment.

+## Preparing dataset
+Download the Graphite 23 dataset. \
+Then run the graphite_preprocessing.py script, passing the Path to the dataset as an arument. \
+Once the script is finished, there will be a new directory in the dataset called Tiles, that contains the dataset images and labels split into smaller more manageble tiles (default 384x384).
+These are the images and labels that the model will train and evaluate on.

 ## Training
 Run dist_run.sh bash script.
 This will perform a distributed data parallel run on multiple GPUs.
 Default file is set to run on 2 GPU's, you can edit the bash script to change this number.